Huaqing Pool: History

-This site was also the scene of the 1936 Xi'an Incident, when Chiang Kai-shek was kidnapped by former warlord Chang Hsüeh-liang and forced to participate in a United Front with the Chinese Communist Party to oppose Japanese encroachment on China.
+This site was also the scene of the 1936 Xi'an Incident, when Chiang Kai-shek was kidnapped by former warlord Zhang Xueliang and forced to participate in a United Front with the Chinese Communist Party to oppose Imperial Japan.

 Present

 Huaqing Pool is currently an important tourist spot, classified as a AAAAA scenic area by the China National Tourism Administration.